megamxl/se-project/Frontend/Prestige Wheels/Prestige Wheels/README.md

   --additional-properties=swiftUseApiNamespace=true
 ```

+4. move the folder `GeneratedMoyaClient` to `se-project/Frontend`

-4. Add the Swift-Package to the project.
+5. Add the Swift-Package to the project.